matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - Creates a work-stealing thread pool using all available processors as its target parallelism level.
 - Use cases:
-    - 1. For an divide and conquer type problem.
+    - :one: For an divide and conquer type problem.
-    - 2. Effective use of idle threads.
+    - :two: Effective use of idle threads.
 Idle threads steals tasks from busy threads.
 - Cons:
-    - 1. Unbounded queue size is harmful.
+    - :one: Unbounded queue size is harmful.
-- Common drawbacks in all this Executor service: an unbounded queue.
+- Common drawbacks in all this Executor service; an unbounded queue.
 This will be addressed with ThreadPoolExecutor.
 - With ThreadPoolExecutor, you can:
-    - 1. Control Thread pool size dynamically.
+    - :one: Control Thread pool size dynamically.
-    - 2. Set the capacity for BlockingQueue.
+    - :two: Set the capacity for BlockingQueue.
-    - 3. Define RejectionExecutionHandler when queue is full.
+    - :three: Define RejectionExecutionHandler when queue is full.
-    - 4. CustomThreadFactory to add some additional functionality during Thread creation.
+    - :four: CustomThreadFactory to add some additional functionality during Thread creation.

 ### 9. Scheduled tasks to run at fixed time, after a delay or repeatedly.